JuliaPy/PythonCall.jl/docs/src/compat.md

 Some of these are "fixes" that are silently applied for you, and some are just extra functions to bridge a gap.
 We aim to keep these as minimal as possible.

+## Stdlib

+Whenever a Python exception is displayed by Julia, `sys.last_traceback` and friends are set.
+This allows the post-mortem debugger `pdb.pm()` to work.
+Disable by setting `Python.CONFIG.sysautolasttraceback = false`.

 ## Tabular data & Pandas

 A `pandas.DataFrame` can be wrapped in Julia as a [`PyPandasDataFrame`](@ref), providing a `Tables.jl`-compatible interface.